mantidproject/mantid/docs/source/release/v3.9.0/indirect_inelastic.rst

 Improvements
 ------------

 - Data saved in an ASCII format using the *EnergyTransfer* interface can be re-loaded into Mantid
+- TOSCA instrument definition file has been updated

 Bugfixes